pythoninchemistry/ch40208/CH40208/python_basics/python_first_chemistry_later.md

 ## Course Approach

 One of the goals of this course is for you to explore concepts and techniques used in computational chemistry research by writing your own Python code to solve various problems.
-To acheive this, we will follow a structured approach:
+To achieve this, we will follow a structured approach:

 1. **Weeks 1–2**: Python Fundamentals
   - Arithmetic operations